 Welcome to Kitchsplosion!

 Just clear a spot for yourself amongst the pots and plates and food splatters.
-Sorry about that—I was just trying out a new dish and…well, my husband Wayne will clean it up later.
+Sorry about that—I was just trying out a new dish and…well, I’ll clean it up later.
 Pull up a chair!**

 What’s a Kitchsplosion?

 Kitchsplosion—|ˈkich splō zh ən| noun

 1 a violent blowing apart, shattering or splattering of something in the kitchen, as is caused by removing the immersion blender partially from the liquid while it is running or, similarly, lifting the electric mixer out of the whipping cream while spinning.
 Also, overheating vegetable soup in the microwave.

 2 technical: a violent expansion in which manic energy is transmitted outward from the vegetarian in the kitchen.